renjmindy/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Recommendations:

+We listed Top 15 diretors who conducted highly profitable movies as included in Mike's list.

 ## Future Work:

+The only approach to finding a match among different sources of data-sets is to match every movie's name (aka: title).
+We, however, noticed an issue that some typical titles were repeatedly used by different movies that were conducted by different directors, and they were released in different years.
+More importantly, even they belong to different genres.
+To refine our movie matching process (especially because only tn-budget data-set contains profit information which shows an indication of directors who better know how to make money movies), it would be better to group different movies with the same title and then re-match them by comapring their production years, theater dates, released years and other time-related information.

 **Question 5: What are primary professions (other than directors) of selective directors who conducted not only profitable but attractive movies?**